Delfland/codeclan_work/week_9/day_1/homework/hw_full_stack_app_preparation.md

 5. What process does the the client (front-end) use to communicate with the server?

-it uses the callback functions in games services
+fetch request

 6. What optional second argument does the `fetch` method take?
 And what is it used for in this application?
 Hint: See [Using Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) on the MDN docs

-an init object that allows you to model the data
+an init object that allows you to change the method

 7. Which of the games API routes does the front-end application consume (i.e. make requests to)?